When are the best test dates?

 If you don’t get the score by June, then you will need to dedicate the summer to prep for the August SAT and/or the September ACT.
 You might be able to get in the October SAT and ACT if the colleges you are considering will take scores from those tests.

-Always check with the prospective colleges on the last date they will accept test scores for scholarships consideration.
+Always check with the prospective colleges on the last date they will accept test scores for scholarship consideration.

 Oh, by the way, when you get your TIR/QAS back, Reverse Engineer your incorrect answers so you can learn from your mistakes.